Midknightloki/HouseFlipperAE/README.md

 ## ⚠️ Important Note: Large Asset File

 Due to GitHub repository size limits, the LittleRedSonja UBBI asset bundle (305MB) must be downloaded separately.
-A post-install script (`post_install_assets.ps1`) is included in the modpack to handle this automatically.
-If needed, manually download from [Releases](https://github.com/Midknightloki/HouseFlipperAE/releases/tag/v2.0.0) and place at `Mods/1_LittleRedSonja_ZT_UBBI_V2/Resources/SonjaUBBI.unity3d`.
+An easy-to-use installer is included to handle this automatically.

 ## Installation